-chocolate ravioli a hit at chocolate dinners
+chocolate ravioli a hit at chocolate dinners in Winnipeg

 The bar was raised for Chef Chris Kopp and the culinary team at Prairie Ink Bistro to tantalize chocolate lovers with a special menu for our chocolate-themed dinner in the Community Classroom of McNally Robinson Booksellers in Winnipeg, Manitoba, and they did not disappoint!
 This was cocoa cuisine at its best, with a unique four-course menu featuring the sweet and savoury sides of chocolate.

 We’ve been doing chocolate dinners in the Community Classroom as part of McNally Robinson’s educational program since November, 2013, and they have been a resounding success, selling out well in advance of the date each time.

 But at the March 6, 2015 dinner, we were introduced to the new chef at Prairie Ink.
 He had never worked with chocolate to any degree.
 The meal we received at that dinner was good, but the main course chicken didn’t have the star power of the first course (cacao gazpacho soup based on recipe contained in Chocolatour) or the dessert (white chocolate cheesecake created by Pastry Chef Geoffroy Dextraze.)

 I made a challenge to Chef Kopp to raise the bar for our April dinner and he and his team exceeded my expectations.
 We began the meal with an arugula salad with snow peas and strawberries topped with a raspberry white chocolate dressing and garnished with hemp hearts and candied cocoa nibs.
 It was delicious!